RESIDENTIAL STUDENT HANDBOOK

 Evening and Off-Campus Activities

-Both scheduled activities and free time are offered every evening.
 We provide students with a comprehensive array of evening activities.
-On some evenings, students have activities to choose between, including the choice of downtime.
-On other evenings, we venture as a whole group to Morehead Planetarium in Chapel Hill or skating, swimming, or hiking in Burke County.
+On some evenings, we remain on campus and have whole group or small group activities which students can sign up to attend.
+On other evenings, we venture as a whole group to off campus activities.
 All excursions are included in the cost of tuition.
 Any extras, such as souvenirs or extra food, must be covered by the student.
-Free time can be used for studying, communicating with family, spending time on campus with fellow participants, or relaxing.
 Students are required to sign up for activities, and attendance will be taken.

 Housing